kailash-manasarovar/statement/docs/timeline/2024/october.md

 - As I mentioned, the drug dose in October 2024 was the highest it had ever been and I was even hallucinating.
 - For this reason, and due to my eyesight problems, I wondered if I was ingesting methanol somehow without my knowledge.
 - Anyway.
-- I'm served at the till by a nice-looking blond British woman who smiles at me like I'm an idiot.
+- I'm served at the till by a nice-looking blond British woman, who is smiling and grinning at me like I'm an idiot.
+- She knows who I am.
-- When I get home, on X, I see a fake account with with the same woman in it.
+- When I get home, on X, I see a fake account with a profile pic of the same woman.
-- It is morning and she is sitting on an apartment's balcony wall somewhere in the Marina Alta region with a view of the pines, sea, and mountains.
+- It is morning and she is sitting on an apartment's balcony wall somewhere in the Marina Alta region with a view of the pines and mountains.
-- She is wearing a man's shirt and nothing else.
+- She is wearing a man's shirt, and nothing else.
 - It's yet another *after-sex* photo.
-- I saw so many of them, hundreds, many with underage girls in.
+- I saw so many of them, hundreds, many with underage girls.
 - I don't know why, but I get the feeling the man behind the camera is [trumpet teacher number three](../../crimes/protagonists/vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of).
 - I know I said I was perma-high and hallucinating over this period, but a great deal of this is verifiable, which is nice.